geldata/rfcs/text/1042-fastapi.rst

 * Objects will implement ``__eq__`` and ``__hash__`` based on Gel's object ID.
 We will always be fetching Gel's ID (implicitly).
 This mimics Django, Ruby's active record, etc.

   - not yet saved objects won't hash or eq, raising an error.

+* ``db.save()`` will be a new method on the client object.

+  - The function will attempt to insert / update the passed objects.

+  - The function will be atomic, if for whatever reason one of the onbjects can't be saved -- none will be saved.

+* ``db.delete()`` will be another new method on the client object (similar to ``save()``).

+  - The function will delete the passed objects by their IDs.
+So ``await db.delete(u1, u2)`` would be equivalent to ``delete (select User filter .id = u1.id or .id = u2.id)``.

+  - The function will be atomic, if for whatever reason one of the onbjects can't be deleted -- none will be deleted.

+  - Deleting an object that hasn't been saved will be a no-op.

+  - Deleting an object that no longer exists in the database will also be a no-op.

 * Reflected Gel types will have class methods on them to build queries, e.g. ``User.select(..)``, ``User.filter(..)``, etc.